Contact Us

 You can park:

-• In street parking, for free, or in any parking space that is time restricted (including metered parking).
-This doesn’t apply to areas reserved for special types of vehicles (fire lanes, loading zones, reserved spots, etc.).
+• In street parking, or in any parking space that is time restricted (including metered parking).
+This does not apply to areas reserved for special types of vehicles (fire lanes, loading zones, reserved spots, etc.).

 • In a Staff or Daily Parking Lot that is closer to your destination than a Student Lot.

-• In any specially-designated disabled parking space.
+• In any designated disabled parking space.
 Van-accessible spaces are designed for use by wheelchair vans.
 Use them only if you drive a wheelchair van or no other disabled parking spaces are available.

 You can’t park in zones or areas: